itp-dwd/databases-workbook/README.md

 ### 12 Connecting to your Mongo Database
 **Challenge**:
 Write a Node script that connects to your Mongo database.
 We're first going to play around with connecting to the database, and then connect it to our pizza toppings example.
 We're going to be connecting to our Mongo database using [Mongoose](https://mongoosejs.com/), rather than the `mongodb` npm library.
+- Why use Mongoose?
+  * Schemas - This allows you to define a specific structure for your data.
+Not only is it documented for you, it is documented for other developers.
+  * Validation - You can add functions to validate your data, like a field must be unique, or of a certain length, and so on.
+  * Easier to use API - In my humble opinion, it's significantly easier to use (and more sane!).
 - Make sure you have created a username and password for your cluster
 - Create a new file called `script.js`
 - Run `npm init`